 High BP is a dangerous condition.
 While you may not be able to detect its symptoms immediately, the long-term consequences of high blood pressure can be devastating.
 Heart attack, stroke and even death can be repercussions of hypertension.

 Usually, people take medication to manage high blood pressure.
-Adding yoga to your routine however, can help you manage it even better.
+Adding yoga for high bp to your routine however, can help you manage it even better.

 - Padmasana or the Lotus Pose

 The best way to ease your hypertension is to relax yourself.
 The lotus pose is the perfect way to do just that.
 Relaxing in this pose helps calm your mind and brings your blood pressure to the normal level.